Updated:Jul 13, 2021

 Julian Alaphilippe became the first French rider since Richard Virenque in 2002 to crest the first summit of the Mont Ventoux in first place.

 In what is his 10th participation in the Tour de France, Peter Sagan has stepped out – it is the first time he has left the Tour due to an injury.
-He previously left the Tour in 2017 following a disqualification for his involvement in a crash; it is only the fourth Grand Tour that he has failed to complete in his career.
+How popular is it to bet on cycling he previously left the Tour in 2017 following a disqualification for his involvement in a crash; it is only the fourth Grand Tour that he has failed to complete in his career.

 For the second Tour de France in a row, Sagan has failed to win a single stage, which also occurred in 2014 and 2015 – his best result at this Tour was 5th place, in stages four and six, and managed just three top 10 finishes.